ninilich/dag-executor-lib/CONTRIBUTE.md

 # Contributing to DAG Runner Library

-Thank you for your interest in contributing to the DAG Runner Library!
+Thank you for your interest in contributing to the DAG Executor Library!
 We welcome contributions from the community.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## How to Contribute